-Can you take on the dealer and win with blackjack?
+Can you take on the dealer and win with realistic blackjack?
 Double up or split, play multiple hands simultaneously and so much more in this updated version of the traditional casino card game.
 Guess wisely and you could walk away with some serious cash!

 How to Play